sf105/sttp-book/_chapters/model-based-testing.md

 Now, for full MC/DC, we test the decisions: v2, v4, v7, v8.
 {% include example-end.html %}

-### Implementation
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TxAFPJx6yKI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Now that we know how to derive the test cases from the decision tables it is time to implement these test cases.
+### Implementing automated test cases for decision tables

-We will see how we can implement these test cases in an efficient manner.
+Now that we know how to derive the test cases from the decision tables, it is time to implement them as automated test cases.

 The most obvious way to test the combinations is to create a single test for each of the conditions.